gateio/gateapi-js/docs/SpotApi.md

 > CurrencyPair getCurrencyPair(currencyPair)

-Get detail of one single order
+Get details of a specifc order

 ### Example